-We’re sure the Sassy Mama team aren’t the only ones who’ll remember that familiar phrase “No TV until you’ve finished washing the dishes!” (and the frustrated feelings that come from hearing it).
-Associating chores with a parent nagging can add to any possible feelings of resistance, so the answer is simple: eliminate your voice from the tasks at hand.
+Remember that familiar phrase, “No playing until you’ve finished washing the dishes!”
+Associating chores with a parent nagging might only add to any feelings of resistance.
+So, one way to combat this is to eliminate your voice from the tasks at hand.

-Use some of the fun ideas in the next few slides, or add some of your own, to try setting a daily or weekly checklist or easy to read schedule, so children can see that tasks are evenly distributed and fair.
+Use some of the fun ideas in the next few slides (or add some of your own) to create a daily/weekly checklist or an easy-to-read schedule, so children can see that tasks are evenly distributed between all of you and fair.

-How to: There are a wealth of templates online, but you can easily make your own if you’d prefer.
-For inspiration (for example, tasks for different age ranges, or ready-made printables), try the online DIY and crafts website The Spruce Crafts.
+How to: There are a wealth of templates available online, but you can easily make your own if you’d prefer.
+For inspiration try the online DIY and crafts website The Spruce Crafts.
+There are tasks for different age ranges and ready-made printables.
 Once you have your visuals, attach them to the fridge or notice board so everyone can see and tick off their actions (stickers are a fun way to mark complete tasks).

 Don’t forget to reward your kids if all chores have been completed.
 Perhaps by giving small weekly rewards, or learn that patience is a virtue by waiting until the end of the month for a larger prize (day trip to Disney or Ocean Park, picnic at the beach, favourite dinner, or a trip to the cinema perhaps?).

-Unlike the familiar carpet in our respective home countries (well, in the UK anyway), floors in Hong Kong tend to be fuzz-free hardwood, tiled or laminate which just begs to be used for skidding about on!
+Floors in Hong Kong tend to be fuzz-free hardwood, tiled or laminate which just begs to be used for skidding about on!
 But this also means large surfaces that are magnets for dust.
-Of course, we’re not condoning this to be done unsupervised, but this activity will definitely get the kid’s blood pumping!
+Of course, we’re not recommending this cleaning game to be done unsupervised, but this activity will definitely get the kids’ blood pumping!
 Just make sure any sharp edges or breakables are well protected.

-How to: Grab the knee or elbow pads just in case if you’re really concerned, but all you need is a pair of fluffy socks, floor polish (or whichever cleaner is needed, providing it’s non-toxic) and a lot of energy.
+How to: All you need is a pair of fluffy socks, floor polish (or whichever cleaner is needed, provided it’s non-toxic) and a lot of energy.
+Perhaps grab the knee or elbow pads just in case if you’re concerned.
 Have a competition to see who can collect the largest dust-bunnies with their feet.
 Ready, set, slide!

 How to: Depending on your child’s age, have them sort books into alphabetical order.
 You can decide whether to go for the author’s name or the name of the story, but it’s a great task to help children learn their alphabet – as well as patience!